-How to complete page 5, part V on your 990.
+We continue our 990 blog series with part five, how to complete page 4 and 5, part V on your 990.

-Just as pages three and four of the Form 990 were filled with “yes/no” questions, that same format continues to pages five and six.
-Part V on page five contains questions relative to compliance with IRS rules and regulations.
-The primary mission of the IRS is compliance with the tax code and even though tax-exempt organizations are exempt from the federal income tax, they must still comply with all other IRS regulations applicable to every business in the United States of America.
-In Part V, the IRS asks questions which will help them identify those organizations that need assistance understanding their compliance requirements.
+In Part 5 of our 990 blog series, we dive into compliance requirements.
+Get caught up on parts 1-4 here.
+The primary mission of the IRS is to monitor compliance with the tax code.
+Even though tax-exempt organizations are exempt from the federal income tax; they must still comply with all other IRS regulations applicable to every business in the United States of America.
+In Part V, starting on page four, the IRS asks questions which will help them identify those organizations that need assistance understanding their compliance requirements.

 Question three is about Unrelated Business Income or UBI.
 UBI results from an organization’s involvement in income producing activities that are unrelated to their tax-exempt mission.
 Although excessive amounts of UBI are prohibited, a smaller amount of income from unrelated activities merely triggers an income tax on this income.
 This question asks if the organization has UBI of $1,000 or more during the year and, if so, has it filed the Form 990-T, Exempt Organization Business Income Tax Return.

 There are similar questions related to the regulations surrounding non-cash contributions.
-Specific forms must be filed if the organization sells or otherwise disposes of a contributed item within a specified period of time subsequent to the donation.
+Specific forms must be filed if the organization sells or otherwise disposes of a contributed item within a specified period after the donation.

 Read our Form 990 blog series